-In celebration of our 100th birthday in 2021, and to prepare to continue serving the publishing industry for the next 100 years, Books+Publishing has transitioned to a digital-only publication.
+In celebration of its 100th birthday in 2021, and to prepare to continue serving the publishing industry for the next 100 years, Books+Publishing transitioned to a digital-only publication.

-While continuing to deliver daily news to our local and international audience, B+P has expanded its social media presence with increased author engagement through the Books are Essential campaign, and continues to reach a global audience through the Think Australian rights newsletter and strategic partnerships with our international colleagues Publishers Weekly and Book Brunch.
+While continuing to deliver daily news to its local and international audience, Books+Publishing has expanded its social media presence with increased author engagement through the Books are Essential campaign, and continues to reach a global audience through the Think Australian rights newsletter and strategic partnerships with international colleagues Publishers Weekly and Book Brunch.

 View magazine numbering and chronology here.